Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 Tasks:

-– data analysis and synthesis;
+– analysis and synthesis of data;

 – formulation of conclusions.

-Observes, advises
+Observes, advises,

 guides the analysis process.

-Make up a project
+Draw up the project

-make a product.
+make the product.

-Helps to secure the project.
+Helps in securing the project.

-Motivates preschoolers, creates a sense of success.
+Motivates preschoolers and creates a sense of success.

 5. Presentation of results